-Be Warned about Cracked Heat Exchanger in a Gas Furnace!
+Be warned about possible carbon monoxide leak from Cracked Heat Exchanger in a Gas Furnace!

 What is a Heat Exchanger?

-In any structure of natural Gas Furnace, a Heat Exchanger is a very significant part of this appliance where the furnace basically heats the air.
-It is a metal Clam-shaped Chamber, where heat from the gas combustion chamber transfers into the air coming from the blowing fan, ultimately moving into the system’s ventilation.
-At any time, the combustion gas never comes into contact directly with the air.
-If this dare happens, the living spaces will be filled up with unhealthy fumes.
+In any design of natural Gas Furnace, a Heat Exchanger is a significant part of appliance heating the indoor air blowing though.
+It is a HVAC internal component, where heat from the gas combustion chamber transfers into the air coming from the blowing fan, ultimately moving into living spaces though air duct system.
+Combustion gases never come into contact with indoor air.
+If heat exchanger has cracks, the living spaces will be filled up with hazardous fumes.
 The heat emitted by the combustion gas increases the Heat Exchanger’s temperature, air from the blower passes through it and heat gets transferred into it.

 What is the Problem of Having a Cracked Heat Exchanger?